 Principle 8: The company is transparent on its remuneration policies, level and mix of remuneration, the procedure for setting remuneration, and the relationships between remuneration, performance and value creation.

-Details of remuneration and benefits of Directors and Key Management Personnel for the financial year ended 30 April 2023 which will provide sufficient overview of the remuneration of Directors and key management personnel as set out below:-
+Details of remuneration and benefits of directors and key management personnel for the financial year ended 30 April 2024 which will provide sufficient overview of the remuneration of directors and key management personnel as set out below:-

 Key Management Personnel